kestal/univers/Organisations/Church Of The Fallen One.md

 ## Organisation

-The church is a really vast organism, communitys are spread around the whole world.
-The church of the origin still is a leading figure in the organisation, and play as the bound between all the communitys.
+The church is a really vast organism, communities are spread around the whole world.
+The church of the origin still is a leading figure in the organisation, and play as the bound between all the communities.
 Every five yeras, community leader from around the world gather in the temple of the origin to discuss about their faith.
 At the end of this seminar, a text is written to describe the evolution of the faith, it's goals, its new dogma and eveything else.
-The talk is leaded by the leader of the first communitys.
+The talk is leaded by the leader of the first communities.

 A community is a group of followers, under the control of one person that swore to serve and worship the fallen one.
 He had to make his vows on the sacred behest, and under the command of anyone that alreday swore.